flsoller/ff-hour-tracker/README.md

 ## Initialize database

-When the previous step was successfully, we need to set up the postgres schema by following these steps:
+When the previous step was successful, we need to set up the postgres schema by following these steps:

 ```
 cd api/ && npm run db:docker:firstinit
 ```

-DISCLAIMER: During first init, the schema will be force pushed and the database force reset.
+During first init, the schema will be force pushed and the database force reset.
 Because of the early stages of the project, migrations will not be used at this time.
 See [Prisma docs](https://www.prisma.io/docs/concepts/components/prisma-migrate/db-push#choosing-db-push-or-prisma-migrate) for further details.

 <br>